akaposi/langs/readme.md

     - groupoid model
     - presheaf model
     - ×Bool model
-  - strictification of _[_] and _∘_
   - canonicity
   - normalisation, injectivity of Π, injectivity and disjointness of constructors (externally)
   - gluing dependent/displayed model over the syntax
     - show parametricity as a special case
 - mltt-finite: Π,Σ,⊥,⊤,Bool, lots of η, we cannot have large elim for Bool
   - elaborator
   - QIIT syntax, parallel